HabitRPG/habitica-chat-extension/README.md

-# HabitRPG-Chat-Extension
+# Habitica-Chat-Extension

+<sup>Originally written by [Horacious](https://github.com/Horacious/).
+Now maintained by HabitRPG, Inc.</sup>

-A HabitRPG.com Chat Client for Chrome
+A habitica.com Chat Client for Chrome

 Hi, and thanks for contributing to this humble project!